-Most of us know that we should take regular exercise to maintain and even improve our health.
-After all, the world we live in is full of gyms, gadgets and online platforms designed to help get us active.
-These are all great, but what are the real benefits of exercise?
+Most of us know that we should take regular exercise to maintain and even improve our health, but what are the real benefits of exercise?

 1. It can make you feel happy